Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 2. Data’s Slick Shoes – The Goonies (1985)

-One of the biggest cult films of the 80s, The Goonies managed to impress audiences with its irreverent style of humor and its youthful and colorful cast of characters.
+One of the biggest cult films of the 80s, The Goonies impressed audiences with its irreverent style of humor and its youthful and colorful cast of characters.

-The film takes place in Astoria, Oregon, and sees a young group of kids known as “The Goonies” saying goodbye to each other once their homes have all been foreclosed.
+The film takes place in Astoria, Oregon, and follows a young group of kids known as “The Goonies” as they say goodbye to each other after their homes have all been foreclosed on.

 Customized Nike Sky Force High “slick shoes" worn by Jonathan Ke Huy Quan as Richard "Data" Wang in the 1985 American adventure comedy film The GooniesCustomized Nike Sky Force High “slick shoes” worn by Jonathan Ke Huy Quan as Richard “Data” Wang in the 1985 American adventure comedy film The Goonies (Credit: Warner Bros.)